Total Pageviews

 Pump The Volume

-For several years now it's seemed that I'm living the same day over and over, like that Amazon series, Russian Doll.
+For several years now it's seemed that I'm living the same day over and over, like that Amazon TV series, Russian Doll.
 It's as though raindrops keep falling on my head every day.
 I know that Rumi tells us to welcome all who come to our door, but hey!
 I don’t like it!
 I've become filled with anxiety, depression, and hopelessness.

 I realize that may all sound terribly tragic.
 You may think my dreams are shattered like Napoleon's must have been after all that unpleasantness at Waterloo.
 But please don't think it's as tragic for me as you imagine it would be for you or Napoleon.